 The Trustee has noted that due to issues encountered with ReAssure relating to the quality and production of member benefit statements it was not possible to send benefit statements as at 1 December 2021 to the Company for distribution to members until 5 December 2022 which was outside the 12 month deadline for sending them to members under the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013.
 This has been recorded as a minor breach as the Trustee has been in regular contact with ReAssure in order to prevent a reoccurrence and benefit statements were sent shortly after the deadline.
-Should a similar issue arise with benefit statements as at 1 December 2022 then the Trustee will consider reporting the matter to the Pensions Regulator.
+This same matter did not arise in the preceding year, which this statement covers.

-The Trustee also ensures that members are communicated with in the most appropriate manner as, for example, benefit statements for active members and deferred members are sent to the Employer for distribution meaning that they can be emailed / sent onto members using internal communication channels.
+The Trustee also ensures that members are communicated with in the most appropriate manner as, for example, benefit statements for active members and deferred members are sent to for distribution meaning that they can be emailed / sent onto members using internal communication channels.
 Where the Trustee receives enquiries from members any response will use the same method of communication as the original enquiry with email being used to send any paperwork where possible.